pmvrak/sample-ai-powered-sdlc-patterns-with-aws/deployment/deploy-devsecops-aws-codepipeline/README.md

   * Developers use AWS CDK for infrastructure as code(IaC).
   * Amazon Q Developer can be used as part of Local development as it provides real-time secure coding assistance and best practices.

-* **Security Scanning & Quality Analysis** -  Amazon Bedrock assists in analyzing security patterns and providing remediation suggestions.
-In this pattern we have integrated Bedrock analysis in below stages(as an example), but can be integrated in other cnfigured stages as well.
+* **Security Scanning & Quality Analysis** -  Amazon  assists in analyzing security patterns and providing remediation suggestions.
+In this pattern we have integrated  analysis in below stages(as an example), but can be integrated in other cnfigured stages as well.
   * Code quality analysis
   * Security scan
   * Software Bill of Materials (SBOM) generation